Prof. Dr. Stephan von Delft

 48149 Münster

 Stephan von Delft is a Professor of Business Chemistry at the Department of Chemistry and Pharmacy, University of Münster.
-His interdisciplinary research focuses on the management of clean technologies, the transition to the circular economy and the development of new business models.
+His interdisciplinary research centers on the economic viability and environmental impact of clean technologies, strategies for building resilient and sustainable supply chains for critical raw materials, and the development of circular and digital business models.
+He investigates these subjects especially in the context of energy storage technologies.

-He has published in several leading academic journals, including Communications Engineering, Energy & Environmental Science, Journal of Business Research, Journal of Energy Storage, Long Range Planning and Technovation.
-Together with Jens Leker and Carsten Gelhard, he co-edited the book Business Chemistry – How to Build Thriving Businesses in the Chemical Industry.
+He has published in several leading academic journals, including Communications Engineering, Energy & Environmental Science, Environmental Science & Technology, Journal of Business Research, Journal of Energy Storage, Long Range Planning and Technovation, and co-edited the book Business Chemistry – How to Build Thriving Businesses in the Chemical Industry.

 Stephan holds a graduate degree in business chemistry and a doctoral degree (summa cum laude) from the Department of Chemistry and Pharmacy, University of Münster.
 Prior to (re)joining the University of Münster, he was a Postdoctoral Researcher at the Amsterdam Business School, University of Amsterdam (the Netherlands) and a Lecturer, Senior Lecturer and later Professor at the Adam Smith Business School, University of Glasgow (Scotland).